sawellons/NDpredict/doc.md

 ## Nevol.py

-###evolvingN(N0, z0, zf):
+###evolvingN(N0, z0, zf, type='IllustrisCMF'):
-Predicts the median number density at zf for a galaxy population with initial number density N0 at redshift z0.
+Predicts the median number density at zf for a galaxy population with initial number density N0 at redshift z0, using results drawn from Illustris or Millennium.

 **Parameters**
 - N0 : Initial comoving cumulative number density (in units of log(Mpc^-3)) at z0.
 - z0 : Initial redshift.
 If zf > z0, z0 must equal 0.
 - zf : Final redshift for which the prediction is to be made.
 May be greater than or less than z0.
+- type : (Optional) Keyword which indicates whether the Illustris or Millennium tracks are to be employed.
+Defaults to Illustris.

 **Returns**
 - Nf : Median number density of the population at zf, in units of log(Mpc^-3).

+###milN(N0, z0, zf)
+Calls evolvingN with type='MillenniumCMF'

 ###constantN(N0, z0, zf):
 Comparable to evolvingN, but for a constant number density.

-###sigmaN(N0, z0, zf):
+###sigmaN(N0, z0, zf, type='IllustrisCMF'):
-Predicts the width of the logarithmic number density distribution at zf for a galaxy population with initial number density N0 at redshift z0.
+Predicts the width of the logarithmic number density distribution at zf for a galaxy population with initial number density N0 at redshift z0, using results drawn from Illustris or Millennium.

 **Parameters**
 - N0 : Initial comoving cumulative number density (in units of log(Mpc^-3)) at z0.
 - z0 : Initial redshift.
 If zf > z0, z0 must equal 0.
 - zf : Final redshift for which the prediction is to be made.
 May be greater than or less than z0.
+- type : (Optional) Keyword which indicates whether the Illustris or Millennium tracks are to be employed.
+Defaults to Illustris.

 **Returns**
 - sigma : The standard deviation of the population's lognormal distribution in number density at zf, in units of log(Mpc^-3).

+###milsigma(N0, z0, zf)
+Calls sigmaN with type='MillenniumCMF'

+###behrooziN(N0, z0, zf, type='IllustrisCMF'):
+Predicts the median number density and +- 1 sigma contours at zf for a galaxy population with initial number density N0 at redshift z0, using results drawn from Bolshoi by Behroozi et al (2013).
+Requires the nd_redshift executable, mf_bolshoi.bin and z_tracks.bin from https://code.google.com/archive/p/nd-redshift/.

+**Parameters**
+- N0 : Initial comoving cumulative number density (in units of log(Mpc^-3)) at z0.
+- z0 : Initial redshift.
+- zf : Final redshift for which the prediction is to be made.
+May be greater than or less than z0.

+**Returns**
+- Nmed, Nminus, Nplus : [N, N-1sigma, N+1sigma] for the population at zf, in units of log(Mpc^-3).

 ## predictions.py

 ###assign_probabilities(M0, z0, zf, M_sample, volume, Nfunc=evolvingN, sigmafunc=sigmaN, massfunc='zfourge'):
 For every galaxy in a sample at redshift zf, find the probability that it is the progenitor/descendant of a galaxy with mass M0 at redshift z0.
 [Note: This is NOT equivalent to the probability that the mass of the descendant/progenitor of the galaxy is M0!
-P(Mf|M0) != P(M0|Mf), see Torrey et al 2016.]
+P(Mf|M0) != P(M0|Mf), see Torrey et al 2017.]

 **Parameters**
 - M0 : Initial stellar mass in units of log(Msun)